SCRT-HQ/VaporShell/docs/glossary/New-VSCloudFrontCloudFrontOriginAccessIdentity.md

----
-layout: glossary
-title: New-VSCloudFrontCloudFrontOriginAccessIdentity
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSCloudFrontCloudFrontOriginAccessIdentity

 ## SYNOPSIS
-Adds an AWS::CloudFront::CloudFrontOriginAccessIdentity resource to the template
+Adds an AWS::CloudFront::CloudFrontOriginAccessIdentity resource to the template.
+The request to create a new origin access identity.

 ## SYNTAX